ftd2xx/ftd2xx/README.rst

 FTD2XX
 ======

-The previous person who agreed to take over maintenance has become unresponsive.
-I am calling this the official repo until I find a new maintainer.
+I don't have time to maintain this project, so looking I am looking for a maintainer.

 ftd2xx is a simple python wrapper around the `D2XX DLL`_ from FTDI using ctypes.
 It is based on Pablo Bleyer Kocik's d2xx_ extension.

-There is a more actively maintained library by Ben Bass called pylibftdi_ that you may be interested in.
+There another library by Ben Bass called pylibftdi_ that may fit your needs better.

 .. _d2xx: http://bleyer.org/pyusb/
 .. _pylibftdi: https://bitbucket.org/codedstructure/pylibftdi